tessercat/daoistic-book/daodejing/05/english.md

 They treat everything as straw dogs.

 The wise aren't humane.
-They treat clan chiefs as straw dogs.
+They treat citizens as straw dogs.

 Between heaven and earth,
 isn't it like a bellows?